 SUPPORT YOUR IT APPRENTICE

 The other commitment you need to make as an employer is to the support of your IT apprentice.
 You’ll likely be paying your IT apprentice less than an experienced new hire, its the trade off for the training and education they will be receiving with you.
-Since May 2017 20% of an apprentice’s time must be spent in “off the job training”

 Whilst we acknowledge these commitments come with their own risks, we also know what you invest in an Apprentice now will, long-term, sharpen your business’s competitive edge and grow your bottom line significantly.

 When you invest in employing a young person with no track record you are taking a gamble.
 Will they stay the course?
 Will they be mature?
-Will they misrepresent my business?
+Or will they misrepresent my business?
 Will they take it seriously?
 These are questions we hear from concerned business owners time and again, and rightly so.
 NowSkills are here to support you and answer all your questions!